 "Serena," she frowned, "this is not a dream.
 Come on, Serena!"

 But the girl ignored her by pretending to be asleep.
-Upon hearing her snores, Luna tried a different tactic.
+Hearing her snores, Luna tried a different tactic.

 "Fine," she said, "I know what will wake you up."

 She sat back down and pointed her head upward.
-The golden moon crescent on her forehead suddenly started to glow.
-Then a ray of light emitted from and in a flash of light, a golden brooch appeared and feel on top of the bed just in front Serena's head.
+The golden moon crescent on her forehead began to glow.
+Then a ray of light emitted from it and in a flash of light a golden brooch appeared and fell on top of the bed just in front Serena's head.

 The tricked worked.
 Serena looked up and saw the pretty brooch before her.